RetroDECK/ES-DE/USERGUIDE-DEV.md

 chmod +x emulationstation-de-1.2.0-x64.AppImage
 ```

- Following this you can launch ES-DE by double-clicking on the file using your file manager.
-It's also possible to run it from a terminal window.
-All command line options work as if installed as an ordinary package.
+ Following this you can launch ES-DE by double-clicking on the AppImage using your file manager.
+It's also possible to run it from a terminal window, in which case all command line options work the same way as if installed as an ordinary package.

+For a better desktop integration it's recommended to install [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which will add an ES-DE entry to the application menu and move the AppImage file to the `~/Applications` directory (which is the recommended location for all AppImages).

 **Installing on macOS and Windows**